 Despite the help of the post buses, these routes are not a walk in the park, they are still an alpine adventure.
 You should have a certain level of riding technique and also come well-prepared for mountain conditions.
 Pack suitable clothing, a change of clothes, spare parts and a first aid kit, as well as sufficient food.
 With a little preparation, you will have an unforgettable time in a beautiful area with great trails.

 Post bus info:

-Taking a bicycle on the Postbuses is free of charge if you have purchased a ticket for yourself.
 Logically, space for bicycles is limited, so it may make sense to reserve a seat in advance.
 You should reserve in advance if you are traveling with a group.

-You can find information about the Bernina Express here: rhb.ch/de/panoramazuege/bernina-express.
+You can find information about the Bernina Express here: rhb.ch/en/panoramic-trains/bernina-express.
 Of course, normal regional trains also run on this route.
 They are not quite as romantic, but a bit cheaper.
 You can find timetables here: rhb.ch/de/home.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 The third stage of the PostBus tour begins with the uphill from Pontresina to the Bernina Pass.
 It runs mostly on the “Bernina Express” route, which bears its name because it is always within reach of the railway line of the same name.
 The “Bernina Express” is legendary and not for nothing a UNESCO World…

 Hiking Collection by komoot